crslade/crslade.github.io/_posts/2009-05-22-ruby-on-rails-restful-drag-and-drop.md

 title: Ruby on Rails - RESTful Drag and Drop
 date: '2009-05-22T16:33:00.000-10:00'
 author: Christopher Slade
+description: Ruby on Rails and the script.acul.ous library make drag and drop really easy.
+Just by adding one line of code, and you can make anything in your page draggable.
+With another line of code, you can make anything receive a draggable element.
 tags:
 - Drag and Drop
 - Rails